Skip to Main Content

 Homeowners who need high-value coverage

 Chubb is known for providing insurance for high-value homes.
 Its standard home insurance policies include enhanced coverage options that usually cost extra, like extended replacement cost coverage.
+Its coverage limits are also higher than most insurers, with liability coverage up to $30 million.
 Boutique-like coverage options and risk mitigation consulting services are why Chubb won the 2024 Bankrate Award for Best For High-Value Homes.
-While Chubb also scored lower than average for overall customer satisfaction in the 2023 J.D.
-Power Home Insurance Study, it does have agents available stateside and abroad, making it a stand-out option for policyholders with overseas vacation homes.
+In addition to being ranked first in the 2024 J.D.
+Power Home Insurance Study, Chubb has agents available stateside and abroad, making it a stand-out option for policyholders with overseas vacation homes.

 Homeowners on a tight budget